Picture the market like the ocean.

 Negative vs Positive Gamma

-Gamma measures how aggressively market makers hedge their risk from the options they’ve sold to traders — we say “sold” because most traders are buying options.
+Gamma measures how aggressively market makers hedge their risk from the options they’ve sold to traders — we say “sold” because most traders are buying options from the market makers.

 When investors buy calls or puts, someone has to take the other side of that trade.